sperinck/sperinck.github.io/projects.md

 ## Project Euler
 See [here](projects/euler.md) for my solutions to some Project Euler problems, in Python and C++.

-<sup>I am still a novice at C++.
-Though I don't like the syntax compared to the ease of Python, I am pushing past this in the vague hope that there will be some future reward...</sup>
+<sub>*N.B.
+I am still a novice at C++.
+Though I don't like the syntax compared to the ease of Python, I am pushing past this in the vague hope that there will be some future reward...*</sub>